 4. What changes have there been in farming practices during their occupancy of the farm.

-Once we have completed our survey our intention is to visit the Nottinghamshire Archives Office and delve deeper into the history of individual farms.
 We would appreciate any feedback from this article, whether it be to point out errors or to add information that may help us to draw a picture of farming in the Blidworth area.
-Any photographs of the farms in the 2008 detail that we could loan, scan and return would be appreciated.
+Any photographs of the farms that we could loan, scan and return would be appreciated.

 Eric and Sheila Hall - May 2011